cfuehrmann/bringer/README.markdown

 * In particular, when I need an application to run, I want the launcher to show me whether it is already running.
 To me this looks like a key feature that most launchers and desktop environments fail to understand.
-(Interestingly, the recent Gnome Shell seems to address precisely this issue.
-But strangely enough, many reviewers don't seem to understand that.)
+(Interestingly, the recent GnomeShell seems to address precisely this issue, although view reviewers seem to understand that.)

 Future enhancements
 -------------------

-As a long-term goal, one may consider changing bringer so that it presents its choices via a mouse-clickable menu (e.g. based on GTK).
+One may consider changing bringer so that it presents its choices via a mouse-clickable menu (e.g. based on GTK).

 Why is bringer written in OCaml?